Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Longitudinal Analysis

 Taking a closer look at user activity, we plot the unique number of submitters and commenters per day on Voat \vnews, and QAnon subverses, along with Poal \snews and QAnon subverses in Figure~\ref{fig:all_commenters_submitters}.
 We omit Reddit data from this figure for better visualization.
-Again, the vertical red lines in the figure indicate the events listed in Table~\ref{tbl:important_dates}.
+Again, the vertical red lines indicate the key events from Table~\ref{tbl:important_dates}.

 Examining QAnon subverses on Voat (\emph{Voat Q} in Figure\ref{fig:submitters}), we note that the range of daily submitters before September 11, 2018, is between 1 and 13.
-Immediately after the last QAnon subreddit was banned on September 12, 2018, the average number of daily submitters on Voat QAnon subverses is $43.2$.
-Notably, the baseline subverse \vnews receives more popularity after the Reddit bans, but it does not last for too long.
-Overall, the average number of \vnews submitters was $42.7$ before the Reddit bans and rose to $43.2$ after the bans, indicating virtually no change.
+Immediately after the last QAnon subreddit was banned on September 12, 2018, the average number of daily submitters on Voat QAnon subverses rose to $43.2$.
+Notably, the baseline subverse \vnews receives popularity after the Reddit bans, but not for long.
+More specifically, the average number of \vnews submitters was $42.7$ before the Reddit bans and rose to $43.2$ after the bans, indicating no significant change.
 Turning to previous work~\cite{mekacher2022can}, it is unsurprising that \vnews receives virtually no additional activity since many fringe communities on Voat refrain from engaging with other communities.

-Overall, we notice a peak in \vnews activity between May 2020 and October 2020.
-This is due to new and many old users discussing various news and events taking place during that period, including gun control in Canada~\cite{guncontrol}, the COVID lockdowns, Donald Trump denying links to Venezuela armed raid by US citizens~\cite{venezuela}, the George Floyd Black Lives Matter protests~\cite{george}, etc. Considering the worldwide contemporaneous lockdowns, it is not unexpected to observe a peak in user activity during that period.
+We notice a peak in \vnews activity between May 2020 and October 2020.
+Manual inspection of popular posts during that period indicates that this peak is due to new and old users discussing various news and events, including, among others, gun control in Canada~\cite{guncontrol}, the COVID lockdowns, Donald Trump denying links to Venezuela armed raid by US citizens~\cite{venezuela}, and the George Floyd BLM protests~\cite{george}.
+Considering the worldwide lockdowns, observing a peak in user activity during that period is not unexpected.